MLSDev/TRON/README.md

 github "MLSDev/TRON", ~> 0.1

+## Project status

+`TRON` is under active development by MLSDev Inc. Pull requests and issues are welcome!

 ## Request building

 `TRON` object serves as initial configurator for APIRequest, setting all base values and configuring to use with baseURL.